pybricks/pybricks.github.io/learn/getting-started/what-do-you-need.md

 # Choosing a device for programming

-You can create programs on Windows 10 or 11, Mac, Linux, Android, or Chromebook.
+You can create programs on Windows 10 or 11, macOS, Linux, Android, or ChromeOS.
 You can use a PC, laptop or tablet.
 Phones work too, but they are often too small to be useful.

+Almost all modern laptops and tablets have builtin Bluetooth support.
+If your device does not support Bluetooth or if it does not work well, you can buy a low cost USB Bluetooth dongle.
+If you use SPIKE Prime, SPIKE Essential, or MINDSTORMS Robot Inventor, you'll also need a USB cable (microUSB) to install the Pybricks firmware.

 You'll also need a browser with Bluetooth support.
 We recommend using
 <a href="https://www.google.com/chrome/" target="_blank">Google Chrome</a> or